mr-cmu/assignment3-handout/README.md

 ```

 the issue is likely caused because you don't have `git lfs` installed
 or it hasn't pulled the file to your machine.
-To fix it, you can
+To install **Git LFS** follow [this](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage), then you can
 run the following:

 ```